 - Keep the ambulance clean.
 This makes it easier to find critical equipment when you need it.
 It also ensures that litter does not become a dangerous projectile in the event of a crash.

 - Ensure drivers follow rules of the road, especially when transporting in a non-emergency situation.
-Speeding is the leading cause of automotive accidents.
+And pay attention.
+Distracted driving is the leading cause of auto accidents today.

 In an increasingly safety-conscious climate, a heavy wall-mounted suction unit is impractical, even for the largest buses.
 Portable suction devices are easy to secure, easy to maneuver in high-stress tactical scenarios, and highly effective at clearing the airway.
 For help choosing the right one for your agency, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.